redsanket/spark/external/oozie/guide/bundles.rst

 application pipeline.
 See also the `Bundle Bundle Specification <https://kryptonitered-oozie.red.ygrid.yahoo.com:4443/oozie/docs/BundleFunctionalSpec.html>`_ for more details.

-The diagram below shows how the Oozie Client submits Bundles throught the Web service to the Oozie Server, which then executes Coordinators either based on an interval or data availability.
+The diagram below shows how the Oozie Client submits Bundles through the Web service to the Oozie Server, which then executes Coordinators either based on an interval or data availability.

 .. image:: images/coord_pipeline.jpg